Has your tree removal contractor provided the necessary documentation?

 2. Has your Tree Removal Contractor Provided the necessary documentation?

-We no longer provide a pre-approved contractor list.
-However, companies removing trees within Peachtree City must provide the city with a copy of their current Occupational Tax Certificate, an insurance declaration page, and proof of worker’s compensation coverage before a permit can be issued.
+Companies removing trees within Peachtree City must provide the city with a copy of their current Occupational Tax Certificate and an insurance declaration page showing proof of general liability and worker’s compensation coverage before a permit can be issued.

 Homeowners are responsible for and encouraged to ask contractors for references, a copy of both their general liability and workers’ compensation insurance policies, and other pertinent information prior to removing trees from your property.

 3. Check for Other Approvals

 There are some situations that will require additional items for your application: